Knowledge concerning the migration of individual animals and whole populations has always been of high interest to mankind.

 ICARUS ISS Demonstrator

-SpaceTech develops the ICARUS ISS demonstrator, to be installed on the Russian module of the Space Station and scheduled for launch in 2016.
+SpaceTech developped the ICARUS ISS Demonstrator, that has been sent to the ISS February 2018 and was successfully installed on the Russian module of the Space Station in August 2018.